 Say you have a sleek, premium handset, it would be a pity to cover your tool up with a lousy case that could affect your overall experience.

-Indeed scientifically designed, aramid fiber cases such as the Ultra-Slim Case, Tactile Woven Case, or the Military-Grade Protective Case will add more value to your expensive phone.
+Indeed scientifically designed, aramid fiber cases will add more value to your expensive phone.